dynverse/babelwhale/README.md

 -   BUG FIX `test_docker_installation()`: Use `docker info` to check whether docker is available.

+-   BUG FIX: Redirect stdout and stderr to files to avoid processx hangs (\#24, thanks @joelnitta!).

+-   MINOR CHANGE: Change maintainer from Wouter to Robrecht.

 ### Recent changes in babelwhale 1.0.1 (03-10-2019)